 The Office of Immigrant and Refugee Affairs

-The City of Minneapolis is establishing The Office of Immigrant and Refugee Affairs, an exciting and vital resource to ensure that Minneapolis is a safe and welcoming place for all.
-The Office, housed in the department of Neighborhood and Community Relations, will support our One Minneapolis goal to “eliminate disparities so that all Minneapolis can participate and prosper."
-The Office is anticipated to begin operations in the summer of 2018.
+In 2018, the City of Minneapolis established The Office of Immigrant and Refugee Affairs (OIRA) with the goal of ensuring that Minneapolis is a safe and welcoming place for all.
+The OIRA office is housed within the Department of Neighborhood and Community Relations, and supports our One Minneapolis goal to “eliminate disparities so that all Minneapolis can participate and prosper."
+As NCR, OIRA will work with existing cultural engagement staff.
+Learn about how NCR engages the many cultural communities of Minneapolis.

 The Office will take a proactive, coordinated, enterprise-wide approach to accomplish the following: